Designing investigations with teachers

 The Next Generation Science Standards (NGSS) are designed to bring the content and practices of science and engineering into the classroom, but teachers need new curricula to support these standards.
-I was invited to participate in an Office of Naval Research funded exercise in lesson-study, where local high school teachers are connected with researchers to develop and implement NGSS aligned lessons.
+I have participated in multiple workshops with California K-12 teachers to develop NGSS-aligned curricula, including lesson plans, teacher notes, and student handouts, which feature underwater acoustic data from my research.

 Lesson-study is a process in which teachers collaboratively plan, research and evaluate a lesson in order to create an effective lesson for anyone to teach.
 It allows teachers to reflect on teaching methods and actual student learning with the support of their colleagues.

 The materials are now hosted on the San Diego County of Education Resource Center, where you can use the contributor section to narrow to "Phenomena Design Teams".

 Middle School "You can recognize species by the sounds that they make"

 High School "Ocean Noise Pollution Impacts Marine Mammals"

 The following vignette describes a one-week unit that we developed for high school biology students, which explores how sound travels under water, how sound is used by predators in the ocean, and how the movement of prey influences the behavior of predators:

 Students are engaged with a short video showing the phenomena of how dolphins “see with sound” (echolocate) to find fish to eat.
 The teacher asks them to write down three observations of what they observe and one question that comes to mind.

 Then students individually explore the concept of echolocation with diagrams showing similar systems of echolocation used by bats, submarines and scientists to sense objects in the environment.
 One of the diagrams is an echogram, which is a scientific figure to show the position of fish in the water over time.
 The teacher explains how to recognize the fish movement, and the class discusses how dolphins may respond to the movement of their prey.